tvdboom/ATOM/docs_sources/user_guide.md

     atom.run(['XGB', 'MLP'], est_params={'XGB': {'n_estimators': 200}, 'MLP': {'hidden_layer_sizes': (75,)}})

+Some estimators allow you to pass extra parameters to the fit method (besides X and y).
+ This can be done adding `_fit` at the end of the parameter.
+For example, to change XGBoost's verbosity, we can run:

+    atom.run('XGB', est_params={'verbose_fit': True}

 !!!note
     If a parameter is specified through `est_params`, it will be ignored by the bayesian optimization!

 <br>